YueningChen/azure-agentic-ai-workshop/02_ai_search_rag_labs/Lab 2 - Image Processing RAG.md

     az login
     ```

 3. Run the following command to deploy the Function App.
-Make sure to replace `<yourfunctionappname>` with your own Function App name.
+Make sure to replace `<yourfunctionappname>` with your own Function App name that you created in Step 1.

    ```bash
     func azure functionapp publish <yourfunctionappname>